 Our white paper “ASC 842: Calculating the incremental borrowing rate as a lessee” presents the requirements for developing the discount rate according to the new lease accounting guidance, and focuses on how an organization can determine the incremental borrowing rate for lessees.

-The following topic are addressed in the white paper:
+The following topics are addressed in the white paper:

 - What is the right discount rate?